-Digoxin is an oral medication that is prescribed by your veterinarian in order to treat certain heart diseases including congestive heart failure, atrial fibrillation/flutter, rapid heartbeat, and some forms of dilated cardiomyopathy.
-What are the benefits of Digoxin?
+What is Digoxin?Digoxin is an oral medication that is prescribed by your veterinarian in order to treat certain heart diseases including congestive heart failure, atrial fibrillation/flutter, rapid heartbeat, and some forms of dilated cardiomyopathy.

 - Can be used to treat several different types of heart disease